cristianbara/myshoppinglist/README.md

 # LICENSE
-See the [LICENSE](http://creativecommons.org/licenses/by-nc-nd/3.0/) file for license rights and limitations (CC BY-NC-ND 3.0).
+See the [LICENSE](http://choosealicense.com/licenses/mit/) file for license rights and limitations (MIT).